hfreire/my-flic-hub/README.md

 Using it in your terminal requires [Docker](https://www.docker.com) installed in your system.

 ##### Run the Docker image in a container
-Detach from the container and expose port `3000`.
+Detach from the container and use the host's network stack.
 ```
 docker run -d --cap-add NET_ADMIN --net=host hfreire/my-flic-hub
 ```